Lumipad

 Each row above is expanded below in narrative form.
 Numbers are accurate to the cohort program's internal records; trainee identities are anonymised throughout.

-Cohort 01 ran from March to May 2023 with 4 trainees recruited through cooperative network referrals — three from cacao cooperatives in the Davao region, one from an abaca-growing cooperative further north.
+The first iteration ran from March to May 2023 with 4 trainees recruited through cooperative network referrals — three from cacao cooperatives in the Davao region, one from an abaca-growing cooperative further north.
 The cohort was deliberately small because nothing about the program had been tested yet; the team wanted enough scale to learn from but not so much that mistakes would harm too many trainees.
 The 8-week program ran in a workshop in central Davao with a vacant lot 200m away serving as the flying area.
 There was no simulator practice, no NDVI rig, no Mission Planner, and no formal paid survey component.
 The drone was a Matek F411 build with unmodified Pi Camera and generic tri-blade props.

 What we tried